Samsung/tizen-docs/docs/application/dotnet/guides/data/data-storages.md

 # Data Storages

-You can access stored information and manage directories within certain parts of the file system, represented as [virtual root locations](#virtualroots).
+You can access storage information and manage directories within certain parts of the file system, represented as [virtual root locations](#virtualroots).
 These virtual roots form a collection of locations that function as a single virtual device file system.

 The main features of the `Tizen.System.Storage` class includes the following: